 There are many easy and convenient ways to buy and sell shares, with most high street banks and building societies offering a trading service.
 There are also many options for trading shares online, providing broadly equivalent services, although rates of commission may vary.

-For further details of the service, commission rates and terms and conditions, please see Capita Share Dealing Services section of the Capita website.
+For further details of the service, commission rates and terms and conditions, please see Link Share Dealing Services section of the Link website.

 Donating Shares to Charity